mdgbayly/d2l-polymer-behaviors-ui/README.md

 ## Usage

-Include the [webcomponents.js](http://webcomponents.org/polyfills/) "lite" polyfill (for browsers who don't natively support web components), then import the component or scripts.
+Include the [webcomponents.js](http://webcomponents.org/polyfills/) "lite" polyfill (for browsers who don't natively support web components), then import the component or scripts as needed.

 ```html
 <head>